Welcome to Appalachian State Library Science!

-Now Accepting Applications for Fall 2018 Online Program
+Now Accepting Applications for Spring 2019 Online Program

 Admission Requirements: Baccalaureate degree from an accredited college or university; complete application to the Graduate School; official GRE or MAT scores or approved exam waiver (applicable to students with 3.4 GPA or 5 years of experience in a school or library with recommendation of supervisor).

 Click here for more information about this Distance Education program.

 - an online experience using a 3-D fully immersive and collaborative learning environment

 - small classes in which students occasionally meet at the same time and conduct coursework on their own time